To quote the fabulous Erykah Badu: “What a day! What a day!”

 But before I go on to that I think it’s best to reflect on what’s just happened.
 Yeah, that sounds like a good idea!

-So I woke up at 6.45, got my stuff together and double-checked that I’d packed everything.
-(Not very well it seems as I left my camera at home.
-Onwards!)
+I woke at 6.45, got my stuff together and double-checked that I’d packed everything.
+(Not very well it seems as I left my camera at home.!
 And I set off for Kingston.

-I arrived at uni for 8.30 and, as I walked through to the LRC I was greeted by the sight of the Cheerleading team with their PJs and pillows.
-That aside, I found out that the opening hours of the LRC was 10-5.
-Arrrrgh!
+I arrived at 8.30 and, as I walked through to the LRC I was greeted by the sight of the Cheerleading team with their PJs and pillows.
+Then I found out that the opening hours of the LRC was 10-5!
 So I headed to get a white shirt – the last prop required.

-The dance and drama department have a separate building which, thanks to the wonderful Mr Pringle, was open and ready for us to use.
+The dance and drama department have a separate building which was open and ready for us to use.
 During the morning it was made available to the cast and directors to rehearse and Team Geek to get the interviews underway.

 Then we headed over to the space and grabbed lunch en route, signed in and started to get our props together.
 I had organised it we would have the space for 2 hours before we opened: an hour for warm-up and an hour for organising the changeovers.
 The brilliant Selina, Stuart and Caleb led the warm-up and got the cast fighting fit.
 We then had to work out the sets for each piece and who would do what.
 After that it was just a question of letting the plays speak for themselves.